ogermann/go-worker/README.md

 ## sequentialPerIdWorkerQueue
 A worker that processes all jobs with the same id in sequential order.
 All other jobs are paralleled (if workerCount > 1).
-The jobs need to match the DistinctiveJob interface.
+The jobs need to match the SequentialPerIdJob interface.